 Too curious, I asked a crew member why so much was locked off and he told me , quietly, it was because BC Ferries didn’t want to pay for the five or so extra crew it would take to staff those areas ( which included the lounge, which I hear is gorgeous but no one can access it, a cafe and another childrens play area ).

 The government spends all this money on these massive, bumpy ferries only to lock a good portion off because they don’t want to pay for the staffing.Could this be true?
 I welcome a reply from BC Ferries,but I digress.

 My kids and I ended up in the very same location, the very same seats we had started the great adventure on.
-Rowan dropped a car under the seat, and I asked Cameron, my five-year old, to see if he could go under and get it.
+One of them dropped a car under the seat, and I asked my five-year old, to see if he could go under and get it.
 Under the chair he went, and then he started giggling like a cheeky monkey.

 As he backed out, he called to me: ” Look what I found Mom!!”… and it was the lost hat.

 Found, again, over a week later under the very same seat it was lost under.
 We laughed at the funniness of it all, but it makes me wonder: How often do you figure they clean the damn boat??